Targeting Women in Their 20s and 30s with a Wellness Concept

 "I wanted to improve the inconveniences I experienced while enjoying exercise in my daily life."

-On December 26 in Jongno-gu, Seoul, CEO Anna Yeon explained the motivation behind founding the wellness reservation platform "Obut."
-Obut is a platform that allows users to freely enjoy activities such as Pilates, yoga, and barre with a single membership.
-By purchasing a 2, 4, or 8-session membership valid for 30 days, users can choose from over 750 partner studios.
+On December 26 in Jongno-gu, Seoul, CEO Anna Yeon explained her motivation for founding the wellness reservation platform "Obut" in this way.
+Obut is a platform where users can freely enjoy activities such as Pilates, yoga, and barre with a single membership.
+By purchasing a membership for 2, 4, or 8 sessions on a 30-day basis, users can choose from over 750 partner studios.

-Before founding the company, CEO Anna Yeon was deeply passionate about fitness, having worked as a health trainer.
-She decided to create Obut based on her own experiences-such as being unable to use the remaining sessions of a membership when her Pilates studio suddenly closed, or being forced to continue attending a studio simply because her membership period had not expired, even when she wanted to try a different activity.
-She hoped that, much like traveling or searching for popular restaurants, users could easily select their preferred studio through a single platform and enjoy various workouts with an integrated membership.
+Before starting her business, CEO Yeon was deeply committed to exercise, even completing a yoga instructor course.
+She decided to create Obut based on her own experiences, such as being unable to use up remaining memberships when her Pilates studio suddenly closed, or being forced to continue at a studio because she had time left on her membership even when she wanted to try a different activity.
+She hoped that, just like traveling or exploring restaurants, users could easily select a studio they liked through a single platform and enjoy various workouts with one integrated membership.

-She said, "When I stopped exercising, it was inconvenient to have to go around comparing prices and searching for a place I liked.
-There were also many times when I wanted to switch to a different activity but couldn’t because I still had sessions left."
-She added, "After seeing that most women around my age had similar experiences, I was inspired to start my own business."
+CEO Yeon said, "When I stopped exercising, it was inconvenient to go around comparing prices and searching for a place I liked, and there were many times I couldn't switch to a different activity because I still had sessions left.
+Looking around, I realized that most women of a similar age had similar experiences, which led me to decide to start this business."

-The early days of the startup were challenging.
-Unlike foreign markets, where there are many large, branded fitness centers, the domestic fitness industry is still dominated by small business owners, making it difficult to significantly increase the number of partner studios.
-There was also resistance to joining the platform.
-Whenever this happened, CEO Anna Yeon personally met with business owners to explain the advantages of joining.
-As a result, the number of partner studios grew from just over 100 last year to more than 750 now.
+The early days of the startup were not without challenges.
+Unlike foreign markets dominated by large chains, the domestic fitness market consists mostly of small brands run by individual business owners, making it difficult to quickly increase the number of partner studios.
+There was also some resistance to joining the platform.
+Whenever such issues arose, CEO Yeon met with business owners in person to explain the benefits of joining.
+As a result, the number of partner studios grew from about 100 last year to over 750 now.

-She recalled, "Unlike products or food, which can simply be delivered, fitness is based on offline experiences.
-Studio owners worried about the possibility of difficult customers, and many felt burdened by having to handle various administrative tasks related to joining the platform on their own.
-It was not easy to persuade them to join, especially given the still-conservative nature of the domestic fitness market."
+CEO Yeon reflected, "Unlike products or food that can simply be delivered, exercise is based offline, so some business owners worried about 'what if strange customers come,' and many felt burdened by having to handle various administrative work related to joining the platform alone.
+It was not easy to persuade them to join the platform in the still-conservative domestic fitness market."

 Obut is experiencing rapid growth with its "wellness" concept targeting women in their late 20s to 30s.
-Unlike traditional fitness platforms that mainly focus on gyms, Obut recruited partner studios specializing in activities popular among women, such as Pilates, yoga, and barre, and designed its marketing to evoke a feminine and clean image.
-Recently, Obut also participated in an event held at celebrity Lee Hyori's yoga studio, hosted by the yoga magazine Ayoga, further raising its profile among women in their 20s and 30s.
+Unlike traditional fitness platforms that focused on gyms, Obut recruited partner studios specializing in Pilates, yoga, and barre-categories popular among women-and tailored its marketing to create a feminine and clean image.
+Recently, Obut also attended an event hosted by the yoga magazine Ayoga at a yoga studio run by celebrity Lee Hyori, further raising its profile among women in their 20s and 30s.

-Having made remarkable progress this year, Obut aims to expand to around 2,500 partner studios next year for quantitative growth.
-The company also plans to diversify its fitness categories and expand membership subscription benefits to attract users more aggressively.
-CEO Anna Yeon said, "Our goal for next year is to further solidify Obut’s unique sensibility while continuing to achieve quantitative growth.
+Having made a noticeable leap forward this year, Obut aims to expand to around 2,500 partner studios next year for quantitative growth.
+The company also plans to diversify its exercise categories and expand membership subscription benefits to more aggressively attract users.
+CEO Yeon said, "Our goal is to further solidify Obut's unique sensibility and continue quantitative growth next year.
 We are also planning to expand our subscription model so that users can enjoy even more benefits."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.